At times weeping, defiant, attorney Snyder appears in court for extortion case

 Snyder, 76, appeared alone for a status hearing in the case, which has been simmering for four years.
 He had opted in recent months to represent himself, but at Friday’s hearing Boardman convinced him to agree to obtain standby counsel.

-Snyder said he was confident in his abilities to speak to a jury, but conceded he was “terrible” when it came to the procedures of criminal court.
-Snyder repeatedly veered off course, discussing how the case had impacted his life and attempting to argue why it should be thrown out.
+Snyder said he was confident in his abilities to speak to a jury, but conceded he was “terrible” when it came to the procedures of criminal court — though he worked as a prosecutor early in this career, the rest was spent involved with civil litigation.
+He repeatedly veered off course, discussing how the case had impacted his life and attempting to argue why it should be thrown out.

 “I’m, like, lost, to be honest,” he said at one point while holding back tears.
 “I had a 53-year stellar record. ...
 This has caused havoc for me.”